SeleniumHQ/docs/docs_source_files/content/webdriver/driver_requirements.en.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

-To include chromedriver on the path if it isn't already,
+To include chromedriver on the path, if it is not already,
 make sure you include the chromedriver binary's parent directory.
 The following line will set the `PATH` environmental variable
 its current content, plus an additional path added after the colon: